Philippeomalley/Nervos/task7/README.md

 Note this app was based on the Dapp University tutorial found here: https://www.youtube.com/watch?v=rzvk2kdjr2I&t=4640s The github repository for this tutorial can be found here: https://github.com/dappuniversity/eth-todo-list
 ## Screenshots or video of your application running on Godwoken.
+## Instructions on how to use:

+Copy the repository and navigate to the app directory. run "npm install" from the terminal to install dependencies run "yarn dev" or "npm run dev" to run make sure your metamask is set to the Godwoken testnet

+## Screenshots or video of your application running on Godwoken.